The DL Advocate: Playing the devil's advocate with hidden systematic uncertainties: A concrete example: a branching fraction measurement

-One of the limitation of this procedure is that it is bounded to the statistical power and kinematic distribution of the control channels, therefore, a systematic effect may still escape this important check if it is limited to a region dominated by signal and poorly populated by the control samples.
-The DL Advocate example presented in the previous section can then be extended to include such \emph{differential} control channel measurements as additional constraints to the network and provide a solution that would pass all the standard crosschecks of this kind of analyses.
+One of the limitation of the standard analysis procedure, which consists in manually validating the simulation by looking at different relevant variables, is that it is limited to the statistical power and kinematic distribution of the control channels.
+Therefore, a systematic effect may still escape this validation procedure if it is limited to a region poorly populated by the control samples or it appears with complex correlations among different or unexpected sets of variables.
+On the opposite, the DL Advocate algorithm presented in the previous section can be extended to include any arbitrary set of constraints, such as the differential control channel measurements discussed above, and provide a solution that would pass all the standard crosschecks of this kind of analyses.
 A complete implementation of all the available constraints goes beyond the scope of this paper, however, we can expect them to play a significant role in reducing the room for possible undetected hidden systematic uncertainties.

 Finally, beyond all internal crosschecks that can be developed within a given analysis, one of the strength of the proposed method is that one can systematically explore all the repercussions that a solution found by the DL Advocate may have on other observables and/or decay channels.
 For example, one can check the impact that a certain solution obtained investigating systematic uncertainties on the signal branching fraction has on the mismodelling of the angular distributions of the same decay or, vice versa, how measuring the angular distribution of the decay can further constrain the impact of hidden systematic uncertainties on the branching fraction determination.